MSeidelFed/KineticMSI/README.md

 ## Usage Instructions
 kineticMSI has been divided in several steps:

-1. Step 1 – data preprocessing
+1. Step 1 – data preprocessing: preprocessing is meant to delete potentially confounding pixels which might be missinterpreted as enriched if left on the datasets during natural isotopic enrichment corrections.

  * Filtering step 1 – All pixels with M0 = 0 are deleted (replaced with NA).